 - Set up automatic contributions to these accounts.

-- Monitor your progress and adjust your savings as needed.
+- Monitor your progress and adjust as needed.

 12. Seek professional advice

-Should you have any uncertainties regarding your financial planning, consider consulting with a financial professional who can assist in developing a thorough and comprehensive financial plan.
+Consider consulting with a financial professional who can help you develop a thorough and comprehensive financial plan.

 Finding a financial advisor:

-- Look for a CERTIFIED FINANCIAL PLANNER® professional or a fiduciary advisor.
+- Look for a Certified Financial Planner® or a fiduciary advisor.

 - Ask for recommendations from friends, family, or colleagues.

-- Check the advisor’s credentials and reputation.
-BrokerCheck is a free tool to research the background and experience of financial brokers, advisers and firms.
+- Check the advisor's credentials and reputation.
+BrokerCheck is a free tool to research the background and experience of financial brokers, advisors and firms.

-By following this year-end financial checklist, you can work toward a prosperous and financially secure 2025.
-Take the time to review and adjust your finances, and don’t hesitate to seek professional advice to ensure you are on the right track.
+By following this year-end financial checklist, you can work toward a prosperous and financially secure new year.
+Take the time to review and adjust your finances, and don't hesitate to seek professional advice to ensure you are on the right track.